Below is the list of Best Kids Bow and Arrow

 Easy to draw

-Usable for right handed and left handed users
+Usable for right-handed and left-handed users

 It is quite a significant feature on bows since left-handed users have trouble finding a bow for them.
 With this bow’s ambidextrous feature, every kid can practically use this bow.
 Provided that they have enough arm strength for pulling.
 Right-handed kids can also use it with no hiccups.
 This certainly a great feature so that you won’t need to figure out the dominant arm of your kid.
 Some kids are not even sure about which arm of them is more dominant.
-So you can pick this bow and observe your kid so finally determine the more dominant arm.
+So you can pick this bow and observe your kid, so finally determine the more dominant arm.

-Due to its draw weight, it can shoot stronger that those with lower draw weights.
+Due to its draw weight, it can shoot stronger than those with lower draw weights.
 However, it might bring danger if not handled carefully.
 But, with the right guidance from grown-ups, it shouldn’t be a problem.
-Now, with a bow that releases stronger shots, your kids can now practice with further targets, which will naturally improve their accuracy skill.
+Now, with a bow that releases stronger shots, your kids can practice with further targets, which will naturally improve their accuracy skills.
 Provided that you will give them enough guidance, everything should go well, and your kids will be well on their ways of becoming expert archers.

 Does it come with arrows?